GeoCapabilities is a project applying a human capabilities lens to the discipline of Geography.

 The school curriculum

-GeoCapabilities is interested in the school curriculum (especially geography).
-Schools should expand young people’s capabilities.
-The school curriculum (including geography) enables young people to think beyond themselves and their everyday experiences.
-It therefore contributes to the ‘substantive freedoms’ available to young people.
-That is, for example, freedom:
+GeoCapabilities is concerned with the school curriculum, as the school curriculum (including geography) enables young people to think beyond themselves and their everyday experiences.
+It thus contributes to the ‘substantive freedoms’ available to young people.
+That is for example freedom in

 Essentially, it is about teachers thinking carefully about a range of ideas as they develop classroom activities for pupils.